Texas Lost Colony

 - Museum of the Coastal Bend

-- Elementary and middle schools across the state
+- 200 elementary and middle schools across the state

 Download a free teachers packet that has questions, a puzzle and an exercise for students and a “La Salle shipwreck” resource list that your teachers might enjoy.
 See Texas A&M University archeologists talking about conserving artifacts from the shipwreck and the skeleton that was found on the ship.